Blue Eyed Mama | Family Recipes, Crafts & Homeschool Ideas

 While learning about some 19th-century literature our homeschool program turned to Poe, who is one of my favorites, and I wanted to do a hands-on craft.

 There are countless ideas out there to make a crow but my kids are teens and so I wanted to do an advanced project.
 I originally thought of paper mache, which I am sure would have been wonderful, but that involves several layers and quite a bit of drying time, so I decided against it.
+If you want to do paper mache, check out this post on our Paper Mache Volcano!

 It took me a minute to think about it but I was reminded of one of my elementary projects as a child.
 We had to create a prop to a story we wrote.
 I wrote about a plane and my grandmother helped me create an airplane with wire hangers and masking tape.
-We then painted it and viola!
+We then painted it and voilà!

 It must have been a decent project, because I remember it 35 years later and it was showcased (behind glass) in our school’s library for years.
 I live 1000 miles from that school, that has since been torn down, but I like to imagine that plane is in a box somewhere… waiting for discovery.